-Our laboratory has shown that the host thymus, the organ in the chest where immune cells mature and become specialized, plays a critical role in achieving rapid and stable tolerance in allograft recipients.
+Our laboratory has shown that the thymus, an organ in the chest that educates immune cells to respond only to foreign antigens, plays a critical role in achieving stable tolerance in allograft recipients.
 Based on this finding, we hypothesized that a state of tolerance might be achieved in heart transplant recipients if fully vascularized and functional thymic tissue from the donor was transferred to the recipient at the time of donor heart implantation.
-To test this hypothesis, we developed two novel techniques to transplant vascularized thymic grafts along with heart allografts: the “thymoheart” allograft, which is a novel composite organ produced by implanting thymic autografts into the donor heart several months prior to organ transplantation, and the heart en bloc thymus allograft, which maintains the vascular integrity of the thymus and heart during procurement.
-We are currently optimizing the induction protocol for recipients of the heart en bloc thymus allografts.
+To test this hypothesis, we developed two new techniques to transplant vascularized thymic grafts along with heart allografts: the “thymoheart” allograft, which is a novel composite organ produced by implanting thymic autografts into the donor heart several months prior to organ transplantation, and the heart en bloc thymus allograft, which maintains the vascular integrity of the thymus and heart during procurement.
+We are currently optimizing the induction protocol for cynomolgus recipients of the heart en bloc thymus allografts.
 This strategy will be particularly advantageous to pediatric heart transplant recipients who have large thymii that are more easily transplanted.

-Lung allograft tolerance in miniature swine and non-human primates
+Lung allograft tolerance in MHC inbred miniature swine and non-human primates

 Natural killer (NK) cells in cardiac allograft vasculopathy (CAV)